 Large scale construction increases the potential for unwanted fires.
-The continuing of burning rubbish at construction sites across the area, increasing the risk of spread and also impacts on the increase in unwanted calls.
+The burning of rubbish at construction sites across the area increases the risk of spread and also impacts on the increase in unwanted calls.

 Tāmaki Makaurau is in the midst of a construction boom, which is forecast to continue well into the next decade.
 In 2018 there was \$28 billion of large construction projects underway.
 Development and subdivision activities have the potential to cause unwanted fire.